learn-co-curriculum/dsc-multiple-linear-regression-in-statsmodels-v2-5/README.md

 ## Objectives
 You will be able to:
 * Introduce Statsmodels for multiple regression
-* Present alternatives for running regression in Scikit Learn
+* Present alternatives for running regression in Scikit-Learn

 ## Statsmodels for multiple linear regression

-This lecture will be more of a code-along, where you'll walk through a multiple linear regression model using both Statsmodels and Scikit-Learn.
+This lesson will be more of a code-along, where you'll walk through a multiple linear regression model using both Statsmodels and Scikit-Learn.

 Recall the initial regression model presented.
 It determines a line of best fit by minimizing the sum of squares of the errors between the models predictions and the actual data.
 In algebra and statistics classes, this is often limited to the simple 2 variable case of $y=mx+b$, but this process can be generalized to use multiple predictive variables.